Fullbusters/project-scaffoldings/readme.md

 ## TODO

 * Create page when developer can add information about historical sight
-* Improve html/css for a better look
+* To make the project work not only with the local database
-* Сreate beautiful mockups
+*

 ## Link to heroku (in progress)